 If benefits are paid to your partner or dependants in the event of your death

-7 years after your partner or dependant’s death.
-We’ll also retain your partner or dependant’s information for 7 years after their death.
+Seven years after your partner or dependant’s death.
+We will also retain your partner or dependant’s information for 7 years after their death.

 All other circumstances

 No more than 50 years after you die.

 If you do not apply for your pension benefits, we will periodically review your record to check if they are still needed.

 The information you provide will be managed as required by Data Protection law.